 The career path of a Wellness Coach is still in its growth stage, so coaches get the incredible opportunity to help shape the field.
 This growth means there are lots of opportunities in healthcare, corporate wellness, community health programs, and more.
-It also means as a health and wellness Coach, you can create your own business as well.
+It also means as a certified health coach/certified wellness coach, you can create your own business as well.

 While building a business can be a worthy challenge, there are lots of perks that come with being self-employed.
 The benefits include setting your own schedule, deciding onset and benefiting from your own business goals, and contributing to your community in ways that make it a better place to live.